Worm composting makes compost more efficient. Here’s what I learned about worm composting and some best practices.

 Worm Factory Solution to my worm composting failures

 My friend has a worm composting bin in her kitchen.
-She got the Worm Factory worm composting set-up.
+She got the Worm Factory worm composting set up.
 It is a magnificent plastic structure with removable trays.
 She feeds it a slurry of fruit and vegetable scraps every couple of days and takes drawers of finished worm castings out as she needs them for potting soil.
 Since it is a multilevel design, the worms migrate upward to their food source and you never have to actually sort them out of the finished castings.
 They sort themselves.

 The extra levels allow for adequate drainage, a problem I had with my very first worm bin.
-It is odourless, when managed properly.
+It is odourless when managed properly.
 There is even a tap to pull off the fertile leachate for watering your plants.
 That’s a win-win.
 When I saw my friend’s worm composting bin I determined if I ever did this again, I’d do it that way.
 Just in the savings over buying potting soil, a worm composting set up like the Worm Factory 360 will pay for itself in a year.

-Vermicomposting is a great way to turn kitchen scraps and yard waste into nutrient rich fertilizer.
+Vermicomposting is a great way to turn kitchen scraps and yard waste into nutrient-rich fertilizer.
 The Worm Factory 360 is the ultimate worm bin for vermicomposting and tucks easily into a corner of your back porch or even the kitchen!
 Read more about how the Worm Factory 360 works here.

 Store your kitchen scraps in the handy stainless steel compost keeper and feed them to your composting worms each week.
-The worms start composting the scraps immediately and in a few short months you will have enough worm castings to harvest and fertilize your garden.
+The worms start composting the scraps immediately and in a few short months, you will have enough worm castings to harvest and fertilize your garden.
 You’ll no longer have to buy bags of compost at the store or worry about your standard compost bin freezing outside in the winter.
-Vermicomposting is the easiest way to make compost at home and this giveaway is the perfect way to get started!
+Vermicomposting is the easiest way to make compost at home and is the perfect way to get started!